theirc/airbel/src/_studies/challenges-with-short-term-mobile-money-bulk-payments.md

     publication_type: Report
 ---

-The IRC conducted research in Pakistan in order to develop a better 5 Economic Wellbeing understanding of the challenges with short-term mobile money bulk payments and to understand the constraints, limitations and incentives faced by service providers and the agents on the ground.
+The IRC conducted research in Pakistan in order to develop a better understanding of the challenges with short-term mobile money bulk payments and to understand the constraints, limitations and incentives faced by service providers and the agents on the ground.
 Specifically, the research had two primary objectives:

 1. Identify and document barriers and challenges faced by service providers and agents when handling large scale cash-outs in Pakistan
 2. Generate ideas and solutions to tackle these barriers and constraints